masterfeizz/EDuke3D/README.md

 Felipe Izzo (MasterFeizz) - Main developer

 ## Thanks to
-3D Realms - Duke Nuke 3D
+3D Realms - Duke Nukem 3D

 Everyone involved in the EDuke32 project

-Smealum - ctrulib
+Smealum and everyone involved in the development of ctrulib